 If you’re finding these suggestions difficult, notice the feelings and be wary of what you’re telling yourself.
-There is no real reason why you must remain in contact with an Ex.
+There is no real reason why you must remain in contact with an ex.
 It’s never about parenting concerns or worries.
-It’s not about what they will think of you.
+Nor is it about what they will think of you.
 It’s always about you, stepping into taking care of yourself.
-If you’re having trouble with doing so, doingDivorce™ School is open for the January - March program.
+If you’re having trouble with doing so, doingDivorce™ School is open for the January – March program.
 Space is limited so apply now.
 You might want to check it out if you’re feeling stuck.

 Changing patterns is not easy to do on your own.

 You’ll need a coach to see your blind spots and a community to support you.
 As you make the decision to protect your future, you will stop the drama and the harassment of the past.